pol-sb/MDTraj/README.md

 `pip` can normally be installed from your distribution package manager.

-### Installing <a name = "installing"></a>
+### Running a Simulation <a name = "installing"></a>

-Donwload the zip file and uncompress in your working directory, you can use:
+Donwload the zip file and uncompress it in your working directory, to do this, you can use:

 ```
 unzip Project-I-master.zip
 ```
+Before proceeding, make sure that the [python prerequisites](#python---prerequisites) are installed in your main python distribution, or that you have activated a python virtual environment with all the requires installed
 Change to the main directory and run:

 ```
 make MPI_NPROC=n
 ```
 Where 'n' is the number of processors that you want to use.
 The default is 4 processors.
-To change any simulation settings you must modify the [parameter.h](input/parameter.h) file, in the input directory.
+In order to change any simulation settings you must modify the [parameter.h](input/parameter.h) file, in the input directory.
 (Please, see the [Input parameters section](#parameters)).
 It is necessary to recompile after any changes are made to the input parameters.
-After any change we recommend to use the command
+After any change it is recommended to use the command:

 ```
 make